Table of Contents

 Notes

-- It's often mentioned that Dragon Quest and MOTHER were major inspirations for Pokémon.
+- It's often said that Dragon Quest and MOTHER served as major inspirations for Pokémon.

 - Now, here's a handful of notes on the Japanese versions of the first generation Pokémon games:

-- The Japanese RGB boxart has this screenshot of a Lv.
-5 Charmander named Sepultura,27) fighting against a Lv.
-18 Pidgeotto that likely belongs to the rival in Cerulean City.
+- The Japanese RGB boxart has a Lv.
+5 Charmander named Sepultura,8) fighting this Lv.
+18 Pidgeotto that might belong to the rival in Cerulean City.9) This name was later referenced by an NPC on Route 21 in XY, but only in the Japanese, Korean, and English versions.10)

-- For some reason, an Indian elephant (インドぞう, Indo zou) is oddly mentioned in the Pokédex entries for Raichu and Gastly in the Japanese version of Red and Green.
-These were later recycled for both Pokémon in the international versions of FireRed, then it carried over to Raichu in Sun while Gastly had a brand new entry written for them.
+- For some reason, an Indian elephant (インドぞう, Indo zou) is oddly mentioned in the Pokédex entries for Raichu and Gastly in Japanese Red and Green, International FireRed, etc.

-- While GSC did introduce elephant Pokémon like Phanpy and Donphan, SwSh introduced Cufant and Copperajah to serve as a more blatant reference.
+- While GSC added the Ground-type elephants Phanpy and Donphan, SwSh added the Steel-type elephants Cufant and Copperajah to serve as a more blatant reference, as the latter is mentioned in the Pokédex entry for Raichu in Legends Arceus.

-- During the Silph Co. takeover, there is a Team Rocket scientist29) on the sixth floor who talks about being sent to their “Ponaya Tsungusuka” (ポナヤツングスカ) branch in Russia, which is believed to be short for Podkamennaya Tunguska30) as a reference to the Tunguska event.
+- During the Silph Co. takeover, a Team Rocket scientist on the sixth floor talks about being sent to the “Ponaya Tsungusuka” (ポナヤツングスカ) branch in Russia, often believed to be short for Podkamennaya Tunguska12) as a reference to the Tunguska event.
+The international version changed this to Tiksi in northern Siberia, then LGPE sorta guts the reference.

 - In BW, “The Riches” in Undella Town are called “Bourgeoir” (ブルジョワール) in Japanese, directly referencing the bourgeoisie.
 This is retained in the Chinese, Korean, and Italian versions.

-- The game color palettes were directly borrowed from Bulbapedia, specifically the lighter palettes.36)
+- The game color palettes were directly borrowed from Bulbapedia, specifically the lighter palettes.16)

 See also